ahamilton144/CALFEWS/README.md

 Zeff, H.B., Hamilton, A.L., Malek, K., Herman, J.D., Cohen, J.S., Medellin-Azuara, J., Reed, P.M., and G.W.
 Characklis.
 (2021).
 California's Food-Energy-Water System: An Open Source Simulation Model of Adaptive Surface and Groundwater Management in the Central Valley. *Environmental Modelling & Software, 141*: 105052. [https://doi.org/10.1016/j.envsoft.2021.105052](https://doi.org/10.1016/j.envsoft.2021.105052)

+More generally, those interested in using CALFEWS beyond the context of the paper below are encouraged to switch to the main repository, https://github.com/hbz5000/CALFEWS.

 Licensed under the MIT License, 2017-2022.

 ## Infrastructure partnership design experiment